diegorad/MiniLab_3_Relative/README.md

     1) **Running it from python**

-       The source python script it is also provided `MiniLab_3_AbsToRelTranslator.py` which can be ran in any system with the appropiate python setup:
+       The source python script `MiniLab_3_AbsToRelTranslator.py` it is also provided.
+It can run in any system with the appropiate python setup:

         1) **Install Python**:
            - Download the installer from [python.org](https://www.python.org/downloads/).
 Follow the installation instructions for your operating system.